MinehubMC/PolarPaper/README.md

 byte[] bytes;
 try {
     // This example shows reading a world from a file, however
-    // as long as you can read and write a byte array, you can read it
+    // as long as you can read and write an array of bytes, you can read it
-    // from wherever you want - including databases like mysql and redis! bytes = Files.readAllBytes(path);
+    // from wherever you want - including mysql and redis! bytes = Files.readAllBytes(path);
 } catch (IOException e) {
     throw new RuntimeException(e);